 Just shape the dough into one big log, bake, slice and bake again.

 As for the eggnog flavor?
-Well eggnog is a must in my house during the holiday season.
-I can literally drink it from the carton!
-Over.
-And over again!
+Well homemade eggnog is a must in my house during the holiday season.

 I added a hint of rum flavor and plenty of nutmeg to my biscotti to make them my idea of a marvelous Christmas morning treat.
 Enjoyed on their own or dunked in hot coffee, you can’t go wrong with Eggnog Biscotti!

-- Rum extract – There’s no actual eggnog in the bicotti dough itself.
-Instead, rum extract gives these cookies that recognizable nog taste.
+- Rum extract – There’s no actual eggnog in the biscotti dough itself.
+Instead, rum extract (or rum flavoring) gives these cookies that recognizable nog taste.
 You can buy it online or in the baking aisle at most grocery stores.

 - Eggnog – I used a spoonful of eggnog in the glaze instead of milk for the biscotti glaze.
-Any variety of eggnog you love will work or you can make your own!
+Any variety of eggnog you love will work or you can make your own homemade eggnog!

 Like most cookies, this dough starts by beating together butter and sugar.
 Add eggs, rum extract and your dry ingredients to make a thick dough.